tanem/shoo/README.md

 1. Reads JavaScript from `stdin`
 2. Wraps it in [`shoo.html`](lib/shoo.html)
 3. Starts a server which serves `shoo.html` on port `3000` (default)
-4. [Opens](https://github.com/domenic/opener) `http://localhost:3000` so you can see your JavaScript running in a browser
+4. [Opens](https://github.com/domenic/opener) `http://localhost:3000` so you can see your JavaScript running in a browser.

 ## Installation